 The secret to these waffles’ success is letting the batter rest for 10 minutes while your waffle iron heats up.
 The resting time gives the oat flour time to soak up some of the moisture, so you get crisp, fluffy waffles when it’s go time.
 I learned this trick with my banana oat pancakes, a recipe that has quite a few fans.

 If you, like me, have been disappointed by other gluten-free waffle recipes in the past (or waffle recipes in general, really), please give these a try!
 They’re just right.
+Please let me know how they turn out in the comments.

 I love these waffles so much that I included this recipe in my cookbook.
 I’m re-sharing the recipe today with better photos in case this recipe has slipped by you over the years.